apache/flink/docs/content/docs/dev/table/concepts/overview.md

 The query implementer must ensure that the optimized plans before and after the change are compatible.
 Use the `EXPLAIN` command in SQL or `table.explain()` in Table API to [get insights]({{< ref "docs/dev/table/common" >}}#explaining-a-table).

-Since new optimizer rules are continously added, and operators become more efficient and specialized, also the upgrade to a newer Flink version could lead to incompatible plans.
+Since new optimizer rules are continuously added, and operators become more efficient and specialized, also the upgrade to a newer Flink version could lead to incompatible plans.

 {{< hint warning >}}